magdairis/cv/magda-cv.md

 <dt>Barcelona</dt>
 <dd>

-* Production Assistant for documentary film-making workshops with community groups
+* Production Assistant for documentary film-making workshops with community groups in the outskirts of Barcelona
 * Produced ['Making Of' documentary](https://vimeo.com/218116691) for Baro De Viver project
 * Camera Operator for [_Isaac_](https://vimeo.com/236158121) directed by Bon Pastor community
 * On set photographer for project shoot days